top of page

 dan jamieson.

-Dan Jamieson (born 1987) is an artist/illustrator and now accepts he is a ceramicist, living and working in Nottingham.
+Dan Jamieson (born 1987) is an artist, living and working in Nottingham, mainly involved in ceramics.

 He makes handmade 'hate plates' involving blunt, sometimes rude, and charmingly crude statements that are often humorous or hard hitting and equally bold and equally crass.